-- B. In the interest of an individual employee and shift team safety the Fire Chief may also require an employee to obtain a written certification of the employee's condition and ability to perform the full-scope responsibilities of the employee from the employee's health care provider after seventy-two consecutive hours of utilized sick leave (24 Hour shift employees) or Forty hours (Day Shift Employees).
-Time spent obtaining department physician verification will be done at the cost of the employer. - C. The Fire Chief (or designee) has full authority to require an employee, who shows signs and/or symptoms that they may be unfit for duty, to see a physician or other medical specialist.
+- In circumstances when sick leave is not pre-approved, an employee must immediately A. notify their Supervisor when taking or going out on sick leave.
+Failure to make prompt notification may result in denial of sick leave pay. - В. In the interest of an individual employee and shift team safety the Fire Chief may also require an employee to obtain a written certification of the employee's condition and ability to perform the full-scope responsibilities of the employee from the employee's health care provider after seventy-two consecutive hours of utilized sick leave (24 Hour shift employees) or Forty hours (Day Shift Employees).
+Time spent obtaining department physician verification will be done at the cost of the employer. - The Fire Chief (or designee) has full authority to require an employee, who shows signs and/or symptoms that they may be unfit for duty, to see a physician or other medical specialist.
 An employee that is found to be unfit for duty will be placed on sick leave or disability.
 An employee found to be fit for duty will not be debited with any sick leave used to determine fitness for duty.

-SECTION 6.
-The Employer may agree to allow employees to donate sick leave to members who may have exhausted their leave due to extenuating circumstances.
+The Employer may agree to allow employees to donate sick leave to members who SECTION 6. may have exhausted their leave due to extenuating circumstances.

-- The maximum amount of sick leave that an employee may carry is one-thousand-fourhundred-forty (1,440) hours.
+- The maximum amount of sick leave that an employee may carry is one-thousand-four-A. hundred-forty (1,440) hours.
 Sick leave hours earned in excess of one-thousand-fourhundred-forty (1,440) hours will be paid out to the employee's VEBA account at a rate of fifty percent (50%) of the affected employee's hourly rate.
-Such payments will be made one time per year, on the last pay period of the year. - Upon retirement, layoff or other voluntary separation of employment, accrued sick shall В. be reimbursed at fifty percent (50%) of the affected employee's hourly rate of pay.
+Such payments will be made one time per year, on the last pay period of the year. - B. Upon retirement, layoff or other voluntary separation of employment, accrued sick shall be reimbursed at fifty percent (50%) of the affected employee's hourly rate of pay towards the employee's choice of either the VEBA program or the MERP program.
 The affected employee must have at least 720 hours accrued at the time of separation to be eligible for reimbursement and the reimbursement will be for no more than 1,440 hours.
 Such payment shall be made at the time of separation, or retirement, however, no payment shall be made if an employee is terminated.